david-cattermole/mayaMatchMoveSolver/docs/source/tools_bundletools.rst

 Triangulate Bundle
 ------------------

-Calculate a 3D position of a bundle, based on the camera and 2D marker.
+Calculate a 3D position of a bundle, based on the camera and 2D markers.

+The *Triangulate Bundle* tool will calculate a 3D position for a bundle, based on the 2D positions of the Markers.

+The current implementation uses the first and last enabled frames of the Marker to calculate the triangulation.
+No iterative solver is used for the triangulation.

 Usage:

-1) Select Markers or Bundles
+1) Select Markers or Bundles (or both)

-3) Run tool.
+2) Run *Triangulate Bundle* tool.

+   - The Bundles are triangulated in TX, TY and TZ.

 Run this Python command: